jannes/jannos/README.md

 OpenSBI selects a hart as boot core and jumps to kernel.
 Kernel has to start up other harts by itself.
-TODO: kmain should call into SBI to start other harts in parking loop

 ## References
 - [https://osblog.stephenmarz.com/](https://osblog.stephenmarz.com/)